 What can I do after getting my first shot?

 No vaccine is 100 per cent protective.
 You can still become infected with COVID-19 after receiving the vaccine, and you could still spread it to others.
 The vaccines don’t offer protection from COVID-19 until two to three weeks after receiving it.
 Therefore, after getting your first or second shot, it is still important—at this time when community immunization rates are not yet high enough—to continue wearing a mask, to continue practicing physical distancing, to continue washing your hands, to continue practicing good cough hygiene, and to follow all other public health recommendations to reduce further spread of the virus.

 Will the pandemic end if everyone gets vaccinated?

 We cannot predict how or when the pandemic will end.
-However, the higher the proportion of the population that gets vaccinated (ideally over 70 per cent), the greater likelihood that the SARS-CoV-2 virus (and the different variants of concern) will no longer be able to rapidly spread, bringing the pandemic to an end.
+However, the higher the proportion of the population that gets vaccinated, the greater likelihood that the SARS-CoV-2 virus (and the different variants of concern) will no longer be able to rapidly spread, bringing the pandemic to an end.